ABAWD Time Limits and Work Requirements

 A notice is mailed to the budgetary unit explaining the ABAWD time limit was reached and how to qualify for additional NA benefits.

-When the participant is included in a budgetary unit with other non-ABAWD participants, all of the following applies:
+When the participant is included in a budgetary unit with other non-ABAWD participants, all of the following apply:

 The participant is disqualified.

-A notice is mailed to the budgetary unit explaining the ABAWD time limit was reached, who reached the time limit, and how they may qualify for additional NA benefits.
-The notice will also include details on the change to the NA benefit amount, due to the disqualification.
+A notice is mailed to the budgetary unit explaining who has reached the ABAWD time limit and how that participant may qualify for additional NA benefits.
+The notice includes details on the change to the NA benefit amount due to the disqualification.

 The ABAWD time limit does not apply to participants who meet any of the following exemptions: